 Why I think Rdio’s social model is so important is because of the access it provides.
 It’s not just access to any impressively large library of music but it’s also access to a network of audiophiles interacting around common music tastes.
 Where Rdio is all about discovery iTunes leans more on traditional promotion.
 Discovery is much better for artists so their work can speak for itself.
 Most interestingly on Rdio I’ve noticed that really good indie music tends to hold its own against pop juggernauts and in many cases does better.
 This could be a reflexion on the Rdio user base.

 Music in a social network has other important implications.
 Many Twitter users seem to be aiming for and a few have actually attained a kind of social capital (influence).
 In a music social network gaining this kind of influence is actually more straightforward and less self-serving.
-The goal simply being to find great music from like-minded listeners.
-At least that’s why I’m hooked on Rdio.
+The goal simply being to find great music from like-minded listeners; and possibly hope to find someone good enough to teach me how to play congas, for I’ve been searching for someone for long who can do that.
 I’m always looking for my next art pop fix and the people I follow represent leads for my addiction.
 I love discovering new, good music.
 There’s way too much music but nowhere near enough good music.

 My positive experience with Rdio has convinced me that the success of the music economy (and the end of what they call piracy) lies exclusively with access, cloud and social.
 I’m so sure of this I won’t even bother elaborating and let the immediate future convince any skeptics.
 What I hope you will consider is that any digital music service that isn’t based on these three attributes is DOA.
 That’s right, Amazon and Google, have already failed in there forays into digital music.
 What absolute redundancy!
 Having people backup/duplicate music files that could simply be accessed in the cloud?